-If you search for the best eCommerce Platform you will find a lot of online results, in this situation merchants may get confused, especially when they are experiencing digital selling with an online shop for the first time.
+If you search for the best eCommerce Platform you will find a lot of online results, in this situation you may get confused, especially when you are experiencing digital selling with an online shop for the first time.

 How to decide..

 Examining all of the current solutions to building a shop may not work, as it's a time-consuming, confusing and exhausting job.
 So, to simplify the process and to give a general solution I have always had a key factor in my mind: the solution must be reliable.
 However, depending on the situation, various decisions could be made.